Apearson75/PhoneguyBot/README.md

 -stab -- stabs the mentioned person
 -source -- sends a link to this repo
--server -- sends the link to the idk discord server
+-server -- sends the link to the idk discord server -vote -- goes to the top.gg page of my bot
 ```